Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 always want to use `TransformAspect`, because it keeps local and world transforms in-sync.

+Early experimental NetCode support for QVVS Transforms has been added in 0.11.0, and you are invited to suggest further compatibility improvements for future releases.

 Features and improvements made available include:

 -   Stretch (shear-resistant non-uniform scaling)